-Hefang Market Street, October 2017.
-There’s a vast amount of eye candy on offer in Hefang, from dumpling houses, sweet stalls and glass blowing, to caricature artists, street games, an abundance of souvenir kitsch and one of the most famous pharmacies in the country specializing in traditional Chinese medicine.
-And getting one of these mango monstrosities, complete with ice cream, yogurt and succulent chunks of dripping mango, feels like a Hefang rite of passage.
+2. Hefang Market Street, October 2017.
+There’s a vast amount of eye candy on offer in Hefang, from dumpling houses, candy stalls and glass blowing, to caricature artists, street games, an abundance of souvenir kitsch and one of the most famous pharmacies in the country specializing in traditional Chinese medicine.
+And getting one of these amazing creations, comprised of ice cream, yogurt and succulent chunks of dripping mango, feels like a Hefang rite of passage.

-Hefang Market Street, October 2017.
+4. Hefang Market Street, October 2017.
 Those looking to be adventurous can try fried bugs, octopus and these huge deep fried crab creations.
-They seemed to be very popular, with just about one in three people sporting their own stick of crabby goodness.
+They seemed to be very popular, with every other dude I passed sporting their own stick of crabby goodness.

-Hefang Market Street, October 2017.
+5. Hefang Market Street, October 2017.
 I do like myself a bit of Chinese jerky!
 With a mountain of different flavors on offer, not to mention free samples, I found myself sauntering over to this market stall.
-But unfortunately the two witches that ran the place totally soured the experience with their obnoxious behavior!
-Having nibbled some delightful sweet pork jerky, I was pretty much attacked by Yellow Shirt Witch, who immediately bagged up a colossal pile of the stuff and attempted to force it into my hands.
+But unfortunately the two witches that worked there totally soured the experience.
+Having nibbled some delightful sweet pork jerky, I was pretty much attacked by Yellow Shirt Witch, who immediately bagged up a sizable pile and attempted to force it into my hands.
 “40!!!” she demanded.
-When I politely declined, Witch 2 told me if I wasn’t going to buy anything I could pretty much **** off!
+When I politely declined, Witch 2 told me I could **** off if I wasn’t going to buy anything!

 For more on my time in the city, have a look at my other articles on Hangzhou.